Osmund Reynolds

-Edward Osmund Royle Reynolds, CBE, FRCP, FRCOG, FRCPCH, FMedSci, FRS (born 3 February 1933, in Brighton - died 24 April 2017), was a British paediatrician and Neonatologist who was most notable for the introduction of new techniques intended to improve the survival of newborns, especially those with respiratory failure, and for a series of papers regarding the value of techniques such as ultrasound imaging, nuclear magnetic resonance spectroscopy, and near infrared spectroscopy in determining the development and response to injury of the infant brain after birth.
+Edward Osmund Royle Reynolds (born 3 February 1933, in Brighton - died 24 April 2017), was a British paediatrician and neonatologist who was most notable for the introduction of new techniques intended to improve the survival of newborns, especially those with respiratory failure, and for a series of papers regarding the value of techniques such as ultrasound imaging, nuclear magnetic resonance spectroscopy, and near infrared spectroscopy in determining the development and response to injury of the infant brain after birth.

 Life

 Edmunds was the son of Edward Reynolds, a solicitor, and his wife, Edna (née Jones).
 He was educated at St Paul's School, London, then qualified at St Thomas' Hospital in 1958, interrupting his course to study science with Henry Barcroft and Maureen Young.

 Reynolds was a world championship fencer, winning a bronze in the team event in the 1955 World Fencing Championships.
+Nicknamed Ossie he also represented Wales at the 1954 British Empire and Commonwealth Games in Vancouver, in the Épée, Sabre and Foil events.